Shivanshu1511/Coding-Assessment-Cart-WebPage/README.md

 - Ensure that your project works as intended and is free from errors.
 - Make sure to include clear instructions on how to run your project (if necessary).

-Good luck!
-We look forward to reviewing your submission.